 Prior to joining Weil, Mr. Dicker was an auditor and tax consultant at Price Waterhouse in New York.
 There, he focused on broker-dealers in securities and commodities.
 He is licensed as a certified public accountant.

-Howard Dicker is recommended in Corporate Governance by Legal 500 US, where clients note his “encyclopedic knowledge of SEC and compliance issues,” and is recognized by Super Lawyers for Securities & Corporate Finance.
+Howard Dicker is recognized as a leading lawyer for Corporate Governance by Legal 500 US, where he is described as “exceptional” with “extraordinary depth of knowledge and the ability to get to the heart of an issue.”
+He is also recognized by Super Lawyers for Securities & Corporate Finance.

 Mr. Dicker received his J.D., with honors, from The George Washington University School of Law, his M.S. in accounting from the State University of New York at Albany, and his B.S. in finance and accounting from the Wharton School of the University of Pennsylvania.